d-loree/node-server-template/README.md

 More on prisma [here](https://www.prisma.io/)

 ### Seeds
+ how to setup/use seeds? create a seed command npm

 ### Express Rate Limits
 Add rate limiting to your API to prevent abuse and brute-force attacks.
 By default there is a global rate limiter inside `./src/middleware/rateLimiter` applied to all requests.